Gordon, Magic hold on to defeat Spurs, 117-110

 Orlando snapped a four-game skid, but had to bring its starters back into the game to preserve the victory.

+“We can’t let go, we can’t take our foot of the gas,” Gordon said.
+“You’ve got to be able to finish thoroughly or teams will come back.”

-Pau Gasol blocked and collected Gordon’s shot and raced downcourt where he was fouled with 7 minutes remaining.
-Gasol’s hustle led San Antonio coach Popovich to reinsert DeRozan, LaMarcus Aldridge, Patty Mills and Bryn Forbes back into the game despite Orlando leading by 18 points.
+San Antonio veteran Pau Gasol sparked the run by blocking and collecting Gordon’s shot and racing downcourt, where he was fouled with 7 minutes remaining.
+Gasol’s hustle led Spurs coach Gregg Popovich to reinsert DeRozan, LaMarcus Aldridge, Patty Mills and Bryn Forbes back into the game despite Orlando leading by 18 points.

 The Spurs responded with a 9-2 run to pull within 107-96 with 5:28 remaining and forced Magic coach Steve Clifford to take a timeout to slow the momentum.